Erysipelas A46

 This section has been translated automatically.

-Beta-hemolytic streptococci of group A, as well as representatives of groups B, C, and G. Recent studies indicate that in bullous erysipelas and in necrotizing forms, staphylococci (Staphylococcus aureus) and, very rarely, pneumococci (especially in immunocompromised patients) may also play a pathogenetic role (Bachmeyer C et al. 2012), see also MRSA).
+Beta-haemolytic streptococci of group A, as well as representatives of groups B, C and G. Recent studies indicate that staphylococci (Staphylococcus aureus) and, very rarely, pneumococci (especially in immunocompromised patients) can also play a pathogenetic role in bullous erysipelas and necrotizing forms (Bachmeyer C et al. 2012); see also MRSA.

-Gram-negative pathogens (e.g., E. coli, Pseudomonas aeruginosa) can also play a pathogenetic role in rare cases, especially in immunosuppressed patients.
+Gram-negative pathogens (e.g. E. coli, Pseudomonas aeruginosa) can also play a pathogenetic role in rare cases, particularly in immunocompromised patients.

 Occurrence/Epidemiology